JoeyWee1/SolarCycleForecasting/readme.md

     - Help rephrase unwieldy sentences: "how can I make this sentence flow better?"
     - Help with generating the repository structure section in the readme.md.
     - Help wrapping code for use in HPC: "how could I write this for HPC use?"
-    - Help identify test cases for continuous integration: "what should I test in xyz function and how could I do that?"
+    - Help identify missing test cases for continuous integration: "what should I test in xyz function and how could I do that?"
     - Standardising docstring formatting.

 I would like to emphasise that the analysis, algorithm design, and thought processes are  *my own*.
 Model outputs were always reviewed and checked against literature.
 No generated response was incorporated into the work without thorough verification.